ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 ----------------------

 You will use a configuration file to specify your input to ElasticBLAST.
 Once you have written the configuration file, you'll just need to tell ElasticBLAST about it when invoked.

+You will need to personalize the configuration file by making the following changes:

+#.
+Replace YOURNAME on the "label" line with your name using all lower case letters.
+#.
+Replace YOURNAME on the "results" line with your name using all lower case letters.

 Start by, copying the configuration file shown below.
 Using an editor, write this text to a new file called "BDQA.ini".
 Vi is pre-installed in the CloudShell.
 Instructions for installing nano on the CloudShell can be found `here <https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#installing-software>`__.